-We are committed to respecting others, embracing diversity and valuing the unique perspectives of others.
-Treating everyone with respect during both verbal and non-verbal communication and being courteous to all stakeholders in our interactions.
+We are committed to respecting each other, embracing diversity and valuing the unique perspectives of others.
+Treating each other with respect during both verbal and non-verbal communication and being courteous to all stakeholders in our interactions.
 We deal with stakeholders and each other with kindness, care and consideration.